 Grab your friend, partner, or random stranger at the hostel, don a life jacket, and cruise around the bay’s waters in your very own 2-seater speedboat — always a welcomed relief from the crowds of the mainland.

-37 – Get awe-inspiring views of San Diego on a thrilling helicopter tour
+43 – Get awe-inspiring views of San Diego on a thrilling helicopter tour

+If you want to go sightseeing in style, take to the San Diego skies with Corporate Helicopters.
 As you soar above the city, bask in all San Diego has to offer; marvel at the stunning skyline, fly past Ocean Beach Pier and get up close to sights like SeaWorld and the Del Mar Racetrack.

 At the Mission Bay Sportcenter, thrillseekers are offered the chance to experience the adrenaline rush of hovering above the warm Pacific waters, Iron Man-style, before diving below the surface just like a dolphin.

-It’s a unique adventure you won’t soon forget.
+It’s a unique adventure you won’t soon forget!

-39 – Go fishing on Ocean Beach Pier
+45 – Go fishing on Ocean Beach Pier

+Pier fishing in any city is fun and pier fishing in San Diego with glowing sunsets and mesmerizing ocean breezes.
+Come either early morning or sundown, choose the right bait, and catch halibut, bass, and other fish.
 Best of all, you don’t need a fishing license to cast a reel from San Diego’s Ocean Beach Pier, just a decent rod.

-40 – Glide through the water at high speed on a jet ski
+46 – Glide through the water at high speed on a jet ski

-Hop onboard a jet ski and zoom through San Diego’s waters — an easily-accessible thrill that promises the perfect chance to cool off on those typically toasty SoCal summer days.
+Hop on board a jet ski and zoom through San Diego’s waters — an easily accessible thrill that promises the perfect chance to cool off on those typically toasty SoCal summer days.

-41 – See wild animals roaming free at the San Diego Zoo Safari Park
+48 – See wild animals roaming free at the San Diego Zoo Safari Park

 With 1,800 acres home to over 4,000 species of wild animals roaming free, the San Diego Zoo Safari Park is a surefire hit for locals and tourists alike.